kartik-v/yii2-widgets/README.md

 yii2-widgets
 ============

-This extension enhances or adds functionality to existing Yii Framework 2 Widgets to make available other bundled features available in Twitter Bootstrap, HTML 5 Features, or other Bootstrap extras.
+This extension enhances or adds functionality to existing Yii Framework 2 Widgets to make available other bundled features available in Twitter Bootstrap 3.0, new HTML 5 features and affiliated Bootstrap extras.
 The widgets currently available are:

 ### Forms/Inputs